over45Codes/coding-journal-25/README.md

 4. Continue to add good coding-learning-notes
 5. Continue Class #1 The Complete 2023 Web Development Bootcamp: Become a Full-Stack Web Developer with just ONE course.
 HTML, CSS, Javascript, Node, React, PostgreSQL, Web3 and DApps
 6. Started SQL Course on TripleTen - SQL 101: Like You’ve Never Seen It Before 20 hrs
-7. Post on X for the next 100 days!

 Today's Progress: